simon-ritchie/apysc/docstring_markdowns/apysc/_type/string_strip_mixin.md

 - `py_str`: str
   - A Python string.

-## `StringLStripMixIn` class docstring
+## `StringStripMixIn` class docstring

-### `lstrip` method docstring
+### `strip` method docstring

-Remove a specified character or string from the beginning of this value.<hr>
+Remove a specified character or string from left- and right-edges.<hr>

 **[Parameters]**

 - `string`: Optional[Union[str, "String"]], optional
-  - A character or string to remove from the beginning of this value.
+  - A character or string to remove from the beginning and end of the this value.
 If this argument is `None` (default), this method removes spaces and line breaks.
 - `variable_name_suffix`: str, optional
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript debugging.